 I would not tolerate any sort of corruption.
 If anyone would offer me any money or other related stuff, I will take strict actions against the person.
 It is because corruption is appreciated not from one side, but from both.

-You need to be very creative and thoughtful to get good marks in this Police Interview Question.
+NOTE: You need to be very creative and thoughtful to get good marks in this Police Interview Questions.